>> manjana.dev

 Why There’s No Such Thing as "Plain Text"

 When dealing with text as bytes, knowing the encoding used to generate those bytes is crucial.
-Text without encoding context is meaningless to a computer, as bytes are just binary data until interpreted by an encoding scheme.

 This is especially true in I/O operations.
 When a text file is sent from computer A in Japan to computer B in the USA, we need the correct encoding to interpret the byte stream properly.

-Encoding is often specified by context:
+Encoding is often specified by context, for example:

 • Over the internet, it’s specified in HTTP headers (e.g., "Content-Type: text/html; charset=UTF-8").